 AIS Training Courses

-AIS and Injury Scoring: Uses and Techniques course is offered as an onsite or online course depending on your learning preference.
-These courses are taught online and onsite in various locations around the world.
-Please contact us if you would like to arrange for a course to be taught at your facility.
-A minimum of 15 students is required for all onsite course offerings.
+AIS and Injury Scoring: Uses and Techniques course is offered as an onsite or online course depending on your learning preference and is available around the world.
+A minimum of 15 students is required for all courses, regardless of being onsite or online.
 The topics covered include:

 - a brief history of injury scaling methods;